-the chair of the Commission shall be attorneys licensed to practice in the state.
+F. Special Committee--Proceedings and Authority.
+In every year in which an election is held for Supreme Court, Court of Appeals, chancery court, circuit court or county court judge in this state and at such other times as the Supreme Court may deem appropriate, a Special Committee on Judicial Election Campaign Intervention ("Special Committee") shall be created whose responsibility shall be to issue advisory opinions and to deal expeditiously with allegations of ethical misconduct in campaigns for judicial office.
+The committee shall consist of five (5) members.
+The Chief Justice of the Supreme Court, the Governor, the Lieutenant Governor, the Speaker of the House of Representatives of the Mississippi Legislature and the chair of the Commission on Judicial Performance (Commission) shall each appoint one member.
+Those appointed by the Chief Justice, the Governor and the chair of the Commission shall be attorneys licensed to practice in the state.
 No person shall be appointed to serve as a member of a Special Committee for the year in which such person is a candidate for judicial office.
 Should the Chief Justice expect to be a candidate for judicial office during the year for which a Special Committee is to be appointed the Chief Justice shall declare such expectation, and in such event, the appointment which otherwise would have been made by the Chief Justice shall be made by the next senior justice of the Supreme Court not seeking judicial office in such year.
-Likewise, should the Governor, Lieutenant Governor, Speaker of the House of Representatives or chair of the Commission expect to seek judicial office during such year, that official shall declare such expectation, and the appointment which otherwise would have been made by such appointing authority shall be made, respectively: by the Lieutenant Governor if the Governor expects to seek such an office; by the President Pro Tem of the Senate if the Lieutenant Governor expects to seek such an office; by the Speaker Pro Tem of the House or Representatives if the Speaker expects to seek such an office; and by the vice-chair of the Commission if the chair expects to seek such an appointment.
+Likewise, should the Governor, Lieutenant Governor, Speaker of the House of Representatives or chair of the Commission expect to seek judicial office during such year, that official shall declare such expectation, and the appointment which otherwise would have been made by such appointing authority shall be made, respectively: by the Lieutenant Governor if the Governor expects to seek such an office; by the President Pro Tem of the Senate if the Lieutenant Governor expects to seek such an office; by the Speaker Pro Tem of the House of Representatives if the Speaker expects to seek such an office; and by the vice-chair of the Commission if the chair expects to seek such an office.
 Any action taken by the Special Committee shall require a majority vote.
-Each Special Committee shall be appointed no later January 1 in the year of their service, and it shall continue in existence for ninety (90) days following such judicial elections or for so long thereafter as is necessary to consider matters submitted to it within such time.
+Each Special Committee shall be appointed no later March 1 in the year of their service, and it shall continue in existence for ninety (90)

+days following such judicial elections or for so long thereafter as is necessary to consider matters submitted to it within such time.
 The Commission shall provide administrative support to the Special Committee.
 Should any appointing authority fail to make an appointment, three members shall constitute a sufficient number to conduct the business of the Special Committee.
 The objective of the Special Committee shall be to alleviate unethical and unfair campaign practices in judicial elections, and to that end, the Special Committee shall have the following authority: